 1. Truly flexible working hours

-The real benefit for employees, and the one occupying the first place on the benefit wish list, is therefore offering truly flexible working hours (without core time).
-This allows employees to work within their most productive time of day, to start a more relaxed approach and also to achieve better work results.
+The real benefit for employees – and the one occupying the first place on the ’employee benefit wish list’ – is therefore offering truly flexible working hours (without core time).
+This allows employees to work within their most productive time of day, start a more relaxed approach, and achieve better work results.
+This means that this is an employee benefit example that works well for both the team and the business.

 2. Home office and home office equipment